sourcearchives/website/README.md

 ```
 You can use your browser now and visit http://localhost/

-To connect to the admin visit core/admin/auth.php : Login: **admin**, Password: **password**.
+To connect to the admin visit http://localhost/core/admin/auth.php : login **admin**, password **password**.
 Enjoy!

 ## Contribution

 I'm open to any type of enhancement!
 Better code, cleaner code identation, code comment, new features, bug fixes, update to newer version, security test, etc...
 You can also find a TODO.md text at the root with my various idea.
 Do not hesitate to open a bug report ticket to just talk about something if you are not sure.
-The credit for the contributors of the website will be written on the [Author](https://www.peppercarrot.com/en/static7/author) page. (edited via CONTRIBUTOR.md in the peppercarrot/webcomics repository).
+The credit for the contributors of the website will be written on the [Author](https://www.peppercarrot.com/en/static7/author) page. (edited via **CONTRIBUTOR.md** in the peppercarrot/webcomics repository).

 ## Reusing this repo for your own webcomic

 Sure!
-I advice to add a custom gitignore and filter the content of data/ 0_sources/ and the themes/ ( to add/tweak your own theme ).
+I advice to add a custom gitignore and filter the content of **data/**, **0_sources/** and the **themes/** ( to add/tweak your own theme ).
 This way, in theory, you can update your git repository and get only the enhancement.
 That's how I'll run this repo on my disk ( I'm mirroring it with via FTP ).

 ## License